 How was she so stagnant on such a cold night?
 I asked myself.
 She didn’t move.
-My windows were up and my heat was on, yet my spine was pierced with a throttling and deep shiver.
+My windows were closed and the heat was on, yet my spine was pierced with a deep throttling shiver.
 Her visage was eerie and she frightened me more than I’d like to admit.
 Is she okay?
 I didn’t stop the car.
 I kept driving, following the turn in the road, taking my headlights from her lone figure.

 ‘The crazies always come out on a full moon, you better be careful,’ my mom would say when I was young.
 ‘The moon makes people act nutty.’

 Was this woman a “nut?”
 I truly contemplated it.
 Maybe her gown was a hospital gown.
 Maybe she escaped from the nearby facility.

 There is no nearby facility, I told myself, but the thought still stuck out.

 I tried to put my mind back on the road ahead of me and continued following the moon.
 That moon, the full moon that called this woman to the field—I hope the farmer locked his doors—and froze her in place, staring off into the distant woods.
 I arrived home shortly after, but my mind remained on that almost empty corn field lit by the moon.

 I visited the field in my dreams.
 My naked feet crunched along the tilled earth, frozen and white with frost far off into the distance.
 The white earth was broken up by a bunched up white dress dropped amongst the frost.
 Where is she?